-Galaxy Buds are really great earbuds for enjoying any kind of music.
-The problem that frustrates many people is they keep disconnecting from the device.
+Galaxy Buds are great earbuds for enjoying any kind of music.
+The problem that frustrates many people is galaxy buds keeps disconnecting from the device.

 Suddenly, they disconnect from the device and ruin the fondness for music.
 If you are also facing this issue, you are at the right place.